Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • How edimentals support pollinators, beneficial insects and garden resilience

-• Choosing varieties that enrich soil life and garden structure
+• Choosing varieties that enrich soil life

 Then the real treat begins, with a 6:30 pm supper at the local inn — an unforgettable culinary celebration of edimentals that shows off their full potential.